-Whilst it is known that 0.8% of people in the UK currently have IBD (approximately 524,000 patients), only 44% have been to a clinic in the last 3 years.
-There will be many patients who will be worried about the effect of the coronavirus pandemic (SARS-CoV-2 or COVID-19 disease) on their IBD and vice versa, many of whom will be unknown to secondary care.
+While it is known that 0.8% of people in the

+pandemic (SARS-CoV-2 or COVID-19 disease) on their IBD and vice versa, many of whom will be unknown to secondary care.

-During the COVID-19 outbreak we will do everything we can to keep our IBD patients safe.
-The biggest risks relate not only to the infection itself, but also the emergency reorganisation of hospital and general practice services to deal with the pandemic.
+During the COVID-19 outbreak, we will do everything we can to keep our IBD patients safe.
+The greatest risks relate not only to the infection itself, but also the emergency reorganisation of hospital and general practice services to deal with the pandemic.
 This will result in significant changes to routine IBD services.
-A combined approach covering both primary and secondary care is therefore required to keep vulnerable IBD patients out of hospital as much as possible.
+A combined approach covering both primary and secondary care is therefore required to keep vulnerable patients with IBD out of hospital as much as possible.

 Insights from Hubei, China and from Italy suggest hospital attendance for non-COVID-19 illness may provide a reservoir for further spread of infection.
-However, alterations to the way we deliver IBD care in the UK must be balanced against the risks of undertreated, active IBD.
+However, alterations to the way we deliver IBD care in the UK must be balanced against the risks of under treated, active IBD.
 Importantly, patients with active IBD are likely to have a higher risk of infection both in the community and during inpatient care, even in the absence of immunosuppressive treatment.
 Therefore, it is of paramount importance to control intestinal inflammation in IBD to prevent adverse outcomes.

-1) COVID-19 disease and IBD
+COVID-19 DISEASE AND IBD

 The impact of immunosuppression on the severity of COVID-19 disease remains unclear.
-Data reported from 1,099 Chinese patients with COVID-19 did not observe immunodeficiency as a risk factor for severe disease (defined as per American Thoracic
+Data reported from 1099 Chinese patients with COVID-19 did not observe immunodeficiency as a risk factor for severe disease (defined according to the American Thoracic Society guidelines for community acquired pneumonia).
+The currently understood predictors associated with COVID-19 mortality at the time of hospital admission are older age (OR 1.1; 95% CI 1.03 to 1.17 per year increase), higher